canonical/ubuntu-pro-client/docs/explanations/status_columns.md

-# Status output explanation
+# The `pro status` output explained

-When running `pro status` we can observe two different types of outputs, attached vs unattached.
+When running `pro status` we can observe two different types of outputs, which depend on whether the Ubuntu Pro subscription is attached or unattached.

+## Pro subscription unattached
-When unattached, users will see the status table containing only three columns:
+When unattached, users will see the following status table containing only three columns:

 ```
 SERVICE          AVAILABLE  DESCRIPTION